The Emergence of Fads in a Changing World: Results

-Perhaps surprisingly, Theorem \ref{cor:exptime} shows that even there are times in which agents stop responding to their private signals, i.e., when cascades arise temporarily, agents who observe their predecessors' past actions still change their actions more often than the state in the long run.
-In other words, fads can emerge from social learning even though the underlying environment evolves very slowly.
-For example, consider a private signal with a precision of $0.8$.
-When the probability of a state change is equal to $0.01$, the state switches once every one hundred periods on average.
-Meanwhile, the average time for the action to switch is strictly less than six-one periods.\footnote{This follows from Proposition \ref{prop:ub} in \S \ref{sec:analysis} by substituting $\alpha = 0.8$ and $\eps = 0.01$ into $M(\alpha, \eps)$, and we have $M(0.8, 0.01) \approx 60.7$.} Thus, in the long run, actions would switch strictly more often than the state, resulting in faddish behavior.
+\end{theorem} Thus Theorem \ref{cor:exptime} shows that in the long run, fads are guaranteed to emerge under social learning, even when the underlying state evolves slowly and there are temporary information cascades during which agents do not change their actions.
+As an example, consider a private signal that matches the current state 80 percent of the time.
+When the probability of a state change is 1 percent, the state changes on average once every 100 periods.
+Meanwhile, the average time between action changes is strictly less than 61 periods.\footnote{This follows from Proposition \ref{prop:ub} in Section \ref{sec:analysis} by substituting $\alpha = 0.8$ and $\eps = 0.01$ into $M(\alpha, \eps)$, yielding $M(0.8, 0.01) \approx 60.7$.} This implies that, over time, action changes will occur more frequently than state changes, leading to faddish behavior.

 The idea behind the proof of Theorem \ref{cor:exptime} is as follows.
-At first glimpse, one might expect that actions would change less often than the state due to the effect of cascades on action inertia.
-However, for any fixed signal precision and probability of a state change, there exists a maximum length of any cascade.
-We show that once the public belief exits the cascade region, the action either switches, or else the public belief enters the same cascade region again.
-We upper bound the probability of the latter event and thus establish an upper bound to the expected time between action changes, which turns out to be less than the expected time between state changes (by Proposition \ref{prop:ub} in \S \ref{sec:analysis}).
-Finally, our main result (Theorem \ref{cor:exptime}) translates the expected time between both action and state switches into their long-run relative frequency of switches.\footnote{Notice that since these action changes are not independent events, the connection between the expected time of action changes and its long-run relative frequency of changes does not directly follow from the standard result of the law of large numbers.} Building on this, we conclude that the long-run relative frequency of action changes is higher than that of state changes.
+Intuitively, as the state evolves, the older social information on which a cascade is built becomes less relevant to the current agent.
+Consequently, agents periodically stop mimicking past actions and begin responding to their private information.
+This periodic responsiveness to private signals drives fluctuations in actions since agents at these times are susceptible to opposing news.
+Formally, we show that once the agent's public belief exits the cascade region, their action either changes or the public belief re-enters the same cascade region.
+We upper bound the probability of the latter event, thus providing an upper bound for the expected time between action switches (Proposition \ref{prop:ub}).
+We then compare this upper bound to the expected time between state changes and show that the former is strictly less than the latter.
+Finally, our main result (Theorem \ref{cor:exptime}) translates the expected times between action and state changes into their long-run frequencies and concludes that actions change more frequently than the state.